JoKa-1/calculator_arduino/README.md

 - local.cpp/h: files for your code
 - <projectName>.ino: proxy file for arduino lsp
 - sketch.yaml: enviroment config and default env-vars
+- images what the setup for the hardware looks like

 ### caveats for neovim setup